thegoodwei/Audio_SortbySub/readme.md

 # Coded Transcripts from .m4a and category prompts
 ## for qualitative research using large quantities of audio

-This Python script attempts to automate the qualitative research process by parsing audio interview transcripts for embeddings and comparing their distances with a list of user-defined prompts, to determine the most relevant research codes for trend analysis.
+This Python script attempts to automate the qualitative research process by parsing audio interview transcripts for embeddings and comparing each subtitle similarity with a list of user-defined prompt embeddings.
+This should determine the most relevant research codes for trend analysis.

-There is an error rate on autotranscribe that could be improved with the Whisper API, or locally with 10gb vram in the 'large' model.

 .m4a audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT file.
 The ADA-002-Embedding AI model seems quite accurate with short phrases but the output will need human verification for accuracy.

 See example podcast output: ![]() https://github.com/thegoodwei/Audio_SortbySub/blob/main/example/philosophy-of-meditation-vervaeke.txt

+Note there is an error rate on autotranscribe that could be improved with the Whisper large v2 model via API, or locally with 10gb vram for 'large' model.

 ### Methodology: